goioc/di/README.md

 ### Types of beans

 - **Singleton**.
 Exists only in one copy in the container.
 Every time you retrieve the instance from the container (or every time it's being injected to another bean) - it will be the same instance.
 - **Prototype**.
-It can exist in multiple copies: new copy is created upon retrieval from the container (or upon injection into another bean).
+It can exist in multiple copies: a new copy is created upon retrieval from the container (or upon injection into another bean).
+- **Request**.
+Similar to `Prototype`, however it has a few differences and features (since its lifecycle is bound to a web request):
+   - Can't be injected to other beans.
+   - Can't be manually retrieved from the Container.
+   - `Prototype` beans are automatically injected to the `context.Context` of a corresponding `http.Request`.
+   - If a `Prototype` bean implements `io.Closer`, it will be "closed" upon corresponding request's cancellation.

 ### Beans registration